How FreeSign works

 Sealed PDF + evidence

 A standard PAdES-B-T PDF.
 Inside it: the CMS signature, the RFC 3161 timestamp, the per-user certificate chain, the embedded evidence JSON, the OpenTimestamps proof, and — when the CA CRL is configured — a /DSS dictionary for long-term validation.
-The OpenTimestamps proof is embedded in the seal by default (OTS_EMBED_IN_CMS) and is also downloadable on its own.
+The OpenTimestamps proof also downloads as a separate .ots file.